trainb0y/PyMultibound/README.md

 Note that for now it requires Starbound to be installed through Steam to correctly function.
 This will hopefully change in the future.

+## How to Use
+Run `PyMultibound/gui.py`
+Requires a recent Python(3) version and PyQt5 (Tested on 3.9 and 3.10)
+Packaged executables and/or an install script coming soon:tm:
+Note: Currently `cli.py` does nothing, will eventually have a command-line interface

 ## Steam Workshop support

 PyMultibound supports steam workshop mods as part of profiles, but not in a conventional manner.
 On profile creation, it optionally scans the currently installed workshop mods, and takes the contents.pak of each mod, renames it to `workshop-<name>-<version>.pak` and groups it with the manually installed mods.
 It is then safe to unsubscribe to your subscribed workshop mods; they are now part of the profile and will be loaded when the profile is selected.